 In Massachusetts as in other states, you can apply for Medicare through the SSA.
 If you are applying for retirement benefits, you can enroll in Medicare at the same time.
 You can apply:

-Medicare beneficiaries in Massachusetts can opt for private insurance under Medicare, through Medicare Advantage (Medicare Part C).
-Medicare Advantage in Massachusetts is required by the government to offer at least the same coverage as Original Medicare, Part A and Part B. Some Medicare Advantage plans offer extra coverage not available under Original Medicare, like vision (for eyeglasses, for example) and hearing (if you wear a hearing aid), so be sure to compare all Medicare Advantage plans available in Massachusetts before you make your selection.
+Medicare beneficiaries in Massachusetts can opt to receive their Medicare benefits through Medicare Advantage (Medicare Part C) by enrolling in Medicare plans offered by Medicare- approved private insurance companies.
+Medicare Advantage plans are required by the government to offer at least the same coverage as Original Medicare, Part A and Part B. Some Medicare Advantage plans offer extra coverage not available under Original Medicare, like routine vision (for eyeglasses, for example) and hearing (if you wear a hearing aid), so be sure to compare all Medicare Advantage plans available in Massachusetts before you make your selection.
 Read more about Medicare Advantage plans in Massachusetts.

-In addition, Massachusetts residents eligible for Original Medicare, Part A and Part B, may also enroll in Medicare Part D, which offers stand-alone prescription drug plans through private insurance.
+In addition, Massachusetts residents enrolled in Original Medicare, Part A and/or Part B, may also enroll in a stand-alone Medicare Part D Prescription Drug Plan offered by a Medicare-approved private insurance company to provide Medicare prescription drug coverage (sometimes referred to as Medicare Part D).
 Find out about Medicare Part D plans in Massachusetts.